-Net premiums written during the second quarter and first six months of 2009 decreased when compared to the comparable periods in 2008 due to lower average premium yields which are a result of the shift in the mix of newer writings to loans with lower loan-to-value ratios, higher FICO scores and full documentation, which carry lower premium rates, offset by increases, in 2008, of our premium rates and lower ceded premiums due to captive terminations and run-offs.
-In a termination, the arrangement is cancelled, with no future premium ceded and funds for any incurred but unpaid losses transferred to us.
+Net premiums written during the third quarter and first nine months of 2009 decreased when compared to the comparable periods in 2008 due to a lower average insurance in force, due to reduced levels of new insurance written, and lower average premium yields which are a result of the shift in the mix of newer writings to loans with lower loan-to-value ratios, higher FICO scores and full documentation, which carry lower premium rates, offset by increases, in 2008, of our premium rates and lower ceded premiums due to captive terminations and run-offs.
+In a captive termination, the arrangement is cancelled, with no future premium ceded and funds for any incurred but unpaid losses transferred to us.
 In a run-off, no new loans are reinsured by the captive but loans previously reinsured continue to be covered, with premium and losses continuing to be ceded on those loans.
-Net premiums written have also decreased in the second quarter and first six months of 2009 compared to the same periods in 2008 due to higher levels of rescissions, which result in a return of premium.
+Net premiums written and earned have also decreased in the third quarter and first nine months of 2009 compared to the same periods in 2008 due to higher levels of rescissions and expected rescissions, which result in a return of premium.